As a born-and-bred Luxembourger, I have to say, this tiny country holds a huge place in my heart.

 The scheme started in February 2020 to address heavy traffic and high car emissions caused by Luxembourg’s high car density.

-Passengers only need to pay or buy a ticket when they wish to travel first class or take a cross-border trip.
+Passengers only need to pay or buy a ticket when they wish to travel first class or cross-border and go on weekend trips from Luxembourg.

 The free transport scheme is open to anyone who visits Luxembourg.
 It’s definitely one of the things I love the most about my home country! (and that pets are allowed in public transport too!)